INTERCEPT Blood System for RBCs Study in Regions at Potential Risk for Zika Virus Transfusion-Transmitted Infections (RedeS)

 An RBC transfusion episode is defined to include consecutive RBC units transfused until the next post-transfusion Hb determination with ≤12 hours between transfusions (from the end of a prior component transfused to the start of a subsequent component transfused).

-A confirmed negative immune reaction to IBS RBC is required prior to the first study transfusion and at every time point a Type/Rh and Screen (IAT) is performed for a patient within the 28-day acute transfusion period or during the extension period.
+A confirmed negative immune reaction to IBS RBC is required prior to the first study transfusion/RCE and at every time point a Type and Screen (IAT) is performed for a patient within the 28-day acute transfusion period or during the extension period.
 Compatibility for RBC antigens will be confirmed using site's SOPs prior to transfusion of study RBCs.
 In case of confirmed physiologically active antibodies to IBS RBC or any presumed or documented antibodies to IBS RBC that preclude further transfusion with study RBCs, patients will be withdrawn from the study treatment and supported with conventional RBC components and followed for safety.
 Patients with antibodies to IBS RBC will be investigated for evidence of hemolysis and continue with all planned visits and safety monitoring.

 Study Assessments: Monitoring and Follow-up

-The acute transfusion support period will comprise 28 days from the day of the first study transfusion (Day 1) through Day 28, or death of a patient, plus an additional optional 6-month transfusion period for those patients entered into the extension period.
-During these periods, patients will receive as many study RBCs as deemed appropriate by the treating physician.
-All AEs, SAEs, TRs and unanticipated adverse device effects will be collected starting from the initiation of the first study transfusion through 28 days after the last study transfusion.
-The Investigators will assess each AE/SAE/TR and unanticipated adverse device effects for relation to the transfused study RBCs.
-Transfusion reactions will be classified by the definitions in the CDC NHSN Hemovigilance Module Surveillance Protocol (APPENDIX 1, 2 & 3) and will be captured in the eCRF and, if in routine use, in the CDC NHSN Biovigilance Component/Hemovigilance Module (www.cdc.gov/nhsn).
+During these periods, patients enrolled into the 6-month repeated simple transfusion arm will receive as many study RBCs as deemed appropriate by the treating physician for up to 10 transfusion episodes.
+Patients enrolled into the 6-month RCE arm will receive 3 consecutive RCE.
+All adverse events (AE), serious AE (SAE), transfusion reactions (TR) and unanticipated adverse device effects (UADE) will be collected starting from the initiation of the first study transfusion through exactly 28 days after the last study transfusion or death, whichever occurs first.
+The Investigators will assess each AE/SAE/TR/UADE for relation to the transfused study RBCs.
+TR will be classified by the definitions in the CDC NHSN Hemovigilance Module Surveillance Protocol and will be captured in the eCRF and in the CDC NHSN Biovigilance Component/Hemovigilance Module, if in routine use by the site (www.cdc.gov/nhsn).

 Most proximate vital signs in the medical record will be collected prior to and following each study transfusion.
-The subject's hemoglobin value will be collected from the medical record, or if not available, a study sample will be submitted for testing, prior to and following each study transfusion episode within 15 minutes to 24 hours after the end of the transfusion episode and before the next RBC transfusion.
+The subject's hemoglobin value will be collected from the medical record, or if not available, a study sample will be submitted for testing, prior to and following each study transfusion episode/RCE within 15 minutes to 24 hours after the end of the transfusion episode and before the next RBC transfusion.

 Relevant concomitant medications taken during the study and blood products transfused will be recorded with indication, total daily dose, and dates of drug administration.